philzook58/philzook58.github.io/_posts/2019-10-27-grobner-bases-and-optics.markdown

 How do we do this?
-[Grobner bases](https://en.wikipedia.org/wiki/Gr%C3%B6bner_basis) is one way if we make $latex \phi$ a polynomial equation.
+[Grobner bases](https://en.wikipedia.org/wiki/Gr%C3%B6bner_basis) is one way if we make $ \phi$ a polynomial equation.
 For today's purposes, Grobner bases are a method for solving multivariate polynomial equations.
 Kind of surprising that such a thing even exists.
 It's actually a guaranteed terminating algorithm with horrific asymptotic complexity.
 Sympy has an implementation.
 For more on Grobner bases, the links here are useful [http://www.philipzucker.com/dump-of-nonlinear-algebra-algebraic-geometry-notes-good-links-though/](http://www.philipzucker.com/dump-of-nonlinear-algebra-algebraic-geometry-notes-good-links-though/).
 Especially check out the Cox Little O'Shea books